ROBINADC/Neural-Enhanced-Live-Streaming/README.md

 ├── data
 │   └── video       contains a sample video
-├── demo            scripts used in the university demo ├── example         scripts with minimal settings to run the system [USE THIS FOR QUICKSTART] ├── ice.json        configuration for STUN and TURN servers (not a necessity) ├── offline.py      an offline training example
+├── demo            scripts used in the university demo ├── quickstart      scripts with minimal settings to run the system [USE THIS FOR QUICKSTART] ├── ice.json        configuration for STUN and TURN servers (not a necessity) ├── offline.py      an offline training example
 └── result          result generated at runtime